Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 and delivered a weekly local cable television newscast.

-He took a hiatus from broadcasting and moved back
+He took a hiatus from broadcasting and journalism as well as media instruction and moved back

 to Saskatoon in 1976 to work for the Saskatchewan Council for

-Crippled Children and Adults for three years as a rehabilitation counselor and
+Crippled Children and Adults [Now 'The Abilities Council'] for three years as the Councils rehabilitation counsellor and then briefly as a vocational evaluator.

-vocational evaluator.
-He returned to his radio roots in 1979 at the invitation of Roy
+Ward returned to his radio roots in 1979 when he received an invitation from Roy

 Currie, then manager of CJWW